-The appeal process is initiated by contacting the originator of the dismissal letter within ten (10) school days of the date of the letter.
-This will result in the convening of the Academic Standards Committee (ASC).
-The Graduate and Health Professions Student Affairs office will serve as a guide through this appeal process.
-The ASC will consider such factors as, but not limited to, the student's overall prior academic and performance, clinical proficiency, ability to meet the obligations, and demands of the profession, etc. to determine what is in the best interest of the student.
-Among other options, the ASC may require the student to repeat 1) a portion of the academic year in which the failure(s) were received; 2) the entire academic year in which the failure(s) were received; or 3) one or more academic years, to achieve necessary competency.
+The appeal process is initiated by contacting the originator of any academic decision letter within ten (10) school days of the date of the letter.
+This appeal will be forwarded to the Dean.
+Appeals will only be heard in the following cases: alleged errors in process; or the penalty of the decision is excessive; or discovery of new information.
+The office of Graduate and Health Professions Student Affairs will serve as the student's guide through this appeal process.
+The Dean will consider such factors as, but not limited to, the student's overall prior academic performance, clinical proficiency, ability to meet the obligations and demands of the profession, et cetera, to determine what is in the best interest of the student.
+Among other options, the Dean may require the student to 1) repeat a portion of the academic year in which the failure(s) were received; 2) repeat the entire academic year in which the failure(s) were received; or 3) repeat one or more academic years, to achieve necessary competency.
 The requirements for reinstatement may also stipulate that the reinstated student meet higher academic standards than students completing the coursework for the first time.
-At any time during the ASCs proceedings, a student may request that one (1) member of the committee be excused.
-The student also has the right to appeal the ASC's decision to the Dean of the College.
-The ASC's ruling may be appealed to the Dean of the College only with claims of the following: alleged errors in process; or the penalty of dismissal is excessive; or discovery of new information.
-Furthermore, these hearings are not legal in nature; therefore, legal representation is not allowed.
+The Dean's ruling is final and there are no further avenues for appeal.
+It is important to note, these appeals are not legal in nature; therefore, legal representation is not allowed.
 However, upon request, a personal advisor may be permissible.